serverspec/serverspec.github.io/tutorial.md

 Serverspec is supporting Red Hat based OS, Debian based OS, Gentoo and Solaris now.

+Serverspec can detect target host's OS automatically.

-If your target host's OS is Debian, you should include Serverspec::DebianHelper like this.
+If you'd like to set target host's OS explicitly, you should include `Serverspec::Helper::OSName` like this.

 ```ruby
 require 'serverspec'